dominickpastore/ruddr/docs/usage.rst

   #notifier4 = icanhazip
   #notifier6 = wan_ip

-  ## Most updaters will require extra config.
-See the "updaters" page in the
+  ## Most updaters will require extra config, like a list of hosts or domain
-  ## documentation for details on the options available.
+  ## names to update.
+See the "updaters" page in the documentation for details
-  server = api.dynu.com
+  ## on the options available.
-  username = ...
+  token = ...
-  password = ...
+  hosts = example1 example2

 The basic format is similar to Microsoft INI files: